- Donor-advised funds (DAFs) and environmental, social and governance (ESG) investment strategies are converging for greater philanthropic impact.

 As an example, investor-donors might establish a DAF to support environmental causes.
 They may recommend assets held in the DAF be invested in ESG or values- or mission-aligned investments such as fossil-fuel free strategies or portfolios that only hold securities of producers assessed to be the cleanest in the Energy sector.
 The invested assets are intended to support positive environmental outcomes even during the time the investor is deciding the ultimate grantmaking plan.

 The example points up the important role played by each of three key participants—a donor-advised funds sponsor, such as a community foundation, the financial advisor and an investment manager.

 The power of three to advance positive outcomes for investor-philanthropists

-Here’s quick look at each key player and the role they can play.
+Here’s a quick look at each key player and the role they can play.

-- A community foundation is a public charity that typically focuses on supporting a geographical area, addressing and supporting local community needs.
+A community foundation is a public charity that typically focuses on supporting a geographical area, addressing and supporting local community needs.
 Community foundations offer grantmaking vehicles such as DAFs and endowments, for example.
-According to the NPT, in 2020 the average size of DAF accounts at community foundations is higher than at two other types of charitable sponsors: national charities and single-issue charities.
+According to the NPT, in 2021, grants from DAFs at community foundations totaled an estimated $9.58 billion in 2021, up by 16.5 percent from $8.22 billion granted in 2020.

-- Investment managers determine what investments to make, or avoid, that will grow a client's portfolio.
-Typically, the manager will invest in products such as equity, fixed income, real estate, commodities, alternative investments and other securities.
+Investment managers determine investments to make, or to avoid, that will be intended to grow a client's portfolio.
+Typically, the manager will invest in products such as equity, fixed income, real estate, commodities, alternative investments, and other securities.
 Investment managers also develop and offer investing products such as mutual funds or separate accounts, for example, through which investors’ assets are managed.

 Together, these service providers can help investor-donors reach their objectives.